 Business process management (BPM) aims to get the maximum possible efficiency and value out of everyday business tasks.
 Unlike BPA and RPA, it doesn’t refer to a specific method, tactic, or tool – it describes a discipline that exists on a company-wide level and is applied to a wide range of procedures within an organization.

-This involves constantly seeking new ways to map, measure, and optimize business processes by visualizing what a process looks like, making improvements, and monitoring the success of these improved methods.
+This involves seeking new ways to map and understand your processes by visualizing the steps, making improvements, and monitoring the success of these improved methods.

-BPA and RPA both form an increasingly important part of business process management, since they seek to make the process quicker and more tightly integrated.
-After mapping and improving how a process is run, there are multiple opportunities for automating certain tasks within the workflow.
-With tools like Nintex Promapp, it’s easy to visually map and manage your processes, then quickly automate tasks to further improve and streamline the process using Nintex Advanced Workflow.
+After mapping and improving how a process is run, there are multiple opportunities for automating certain tasks.
+With tools like Nintex Promapp®, it’s easy to visually map and manage your processes, then quickly automate tasks to further improve and streamline the process using Nintex Workflow.

 How to combine BPA, BPM, and RPA into a cohesive strategy